What personal information do you collect?

 This information is only used for the intended purpose and, if we wish to use it for any other purpose, we will ask you first.

 If you choose to complete any of our online forms, DAAR Communications Plc will not use the personal information you provide us with for marketing purposes without first gaining your consent.
 We may pass your details on to third party service providers who are contracted to DAAR Communications Plc in the course of dealing with your request.
-These third parties are obliged to keep your details securely, will use them only to fulfil the request and will dispose of the information at the appropriate time.
+These third parties are obliged to keep your details securely, will use them only to fulfill the request and will dispose of the information at the appropriate time.

 No personal information you have given us will be passed on to third parties for commercial purposes.
-Our policy is that all information will be shared among staff and other agencies where the legal framework allows it, if this will help to improve the service you receive and to develop other services.
+Our policy is that all information will be shared among staff and other agencies where the legal framework allows it if this will help to improve the service you receive and to develop other services.

 If you do not wish certain information about you to be exchanged within any of DAARGroup websites, you can request that this does not happen.
 You can write to, or email us, quoting Section 4 & Part 11 of the Computer Security and Critical Information Infrastructure Protection Bill 2005 and we will consider your request and respond to you.